serilog/serilog-sinks-console/.github/PULL_REQUEST_TEMPLATE.md

 **What issue does this PR address?**
-*Please any GitHub issues here*
+*Please list any GitHub issues here*

 **Does this PR introduce a breaking change?**
-*Please any changes that may cause issues for users, including binary breaking changes*
+*Please list any changes that may cause issues for users, including binary breaking changes*

 **Please check if the PR fulfills these requirements**
 - [ ] The commit follows our [guidelines](https://github.com/serilog/serilog-sinks-console/blob/dev/CONTRIBUTING.md)